anfegu/anfegu/README.md

 ### 🌐 Remote-Ready, USD-Focused: 💲

-Passionate about leveraging my skills in a fully remote environment, contributing to cutting-edge blockchain projects or general IT companies paying in USD.
+Efficient in leveraging my skills in a fully remote environment, contributing to cutting-edge IT companies with Fullstack & blockchain projects paid in USD.

 ### 🤝 Let's Connect: 🔄